pfdubois/BridgeBidding/source/AdvancedNTDefenses.rst

    single: two-suited bids
    pair: 1N opening or overcall; defenses to

-Woolsey, sometimes called Multi-Landy, became legal under the ABCL GCC in May, 2015.
+Woolsey is sometimes called Multi-Landy.
 After a 1N opening or overcall:

 -  X Shows an equal hand, penalty-oriented